strapi/strapi/docs/3.x.x/guides/databases.md

 ## SQLite Installation

-SQLite is the default ([Quick Start](/3.x.x/getting-started/quick-start.html)) and recommended database to quickly deploy an app locally.
+SQLite is the default ([Quick Start](/3.x.x/getting-started/quick-start.html)) and recommended database to quickly create an app locally.

 ### Install SQLite locally